Documentation Guide

 - Rule: If you modify

-.protofiles, runnpm run gen:protoin thedocs/directory to regenerate the documentation.
+.protofiles, runnpm run gen:protoin thedocs/directory to regenerate the gRPC API documentation.

 3. Low-Level (Internal Rust API)